Failure to diagnose may not seem like a big deal. But you’d be surprised…

 Imagine enjoying an afternoon hangout with your family in a foreign country when you suddenly just…collapse.
 That nagging headache you’ve been having for the past few days has now made you unresponsive.
 It’s not like you had been neglectful, either.
 In fact, you’ve seen two doctors within the past week.
 And they were nothing but dismissive.
 It’s only a tension headache.

-Now imagine you learning the reason for your collapse was not a tension headache at all.
-It was a ruptured brain aneurysm.
+Now imagine learning the reason for your collapse was not a tension headache at all.
+It was a ruptured brain aneurysm they failed to diagnose.

 This is the story of Joy Malanyaon.
 She’s a nurse herself, actually.
 And this story was a severe case of failure to diagnose.
 Malanyaon is just one of thousands of patients who are victims of medical malpractice due to their physician’s failure to diagnose.

 And here’s a little perspective for you to understand just how many people have fallen victim to medical diagnostic failures.
-When reviewing 25 years of US malpractice claim history, a study at Johns Hopkins University found diagnostic errors to hold the largest fraction of claims.
+When reviewing 25 years of US malpractice claim history, a study at Johns Hopkins University revealed the following.
+Diagnostic errors to hold the largest fraction of claims.
 Not surgical errors.
 Not prescription errors.
 Diagnostic errors.
 We’ll let that sink in.

 Has your primary care physician or other medical professional failed to diagnose you?
 Did it lead to further complications?
 If so, you might have a case for medical negligence.
 Contact Hampton & King today to learn how you can file a claim and receive compensation for your suffering.